dhmssb/shorten/readme.md

 ## Usage

-Provide instructions on how to use the application:
+how to use the application:
 1. Start the Go application.
 2. Use Postman to interact with the API endpoints.